All 241 Jokes in Top Secret!: The Greatest of All the Zucker, Abrahams and Zucker Movies

 4. Agent Cedric (bending down to scoop something off the sidewalk): “Wait: You dropped your phony dog poo.”

-Blind souvenir vendor: “What phony dog poo?”
+Blind Souvenir Vendor: “What phony dog poo?”

 5. The East German national anthem: